Red-Portal/red-portal.github.io/_posts/2022-12-11-red_herring.md

 Personally, whenever a non-Bayesian model receives the Bayesian treatment, I expect the **predictive accuracy to improve**.
 In general, I don't care about the predictive uncertainty, I just expect those numbers to go up!

-My favorite examples for this are the classic matrix factorization algorithms.
+My favorite examples of this are the classic matrix factorization algorithms.
-For example Bayesian principled component analysis {% cite bishop_bayesian_1998 --file references %} and Bayesian non-negative matrix factorization {% cite schmidt_bayesian_2009 --file references %} have shown to be a straight upgrade from their original maximum-likelihood variant.
+For example, Bayesian principled component analysis {% cite bishop_bayesian_1998 --file references %} and Bayesian non-negative matrix factorization {% cite schmidt_bayesian_2009 --file references %} have shown to be a straight upgrade from their original maximum-likelihood variant.
-This has also been shown for neural networks by non other than Radford Neal himself {% cite neal_classification_2006 --file references %}.
+This has also been shown for neural networks by non-other than Radford Neal himself {% cite neal_classification_2006 --file references %}.

 For modern deep neural networks, it took some time to figure out whether such improvement could be obtained.
 However, with the computational power of Google, Andrew G. Wilson's group has shown that convolutional neural networks achieve better predictive performance {% cite izmailov_what_2021 --file references %}.

 ### Conclusions
-Nonetheless, conformal prediction seem to be a promising approach for obtaining predictive uncertainty estimates.
+Nonetheless, conformal predictions seem to be a promising approach for obtaining predictive uncertainty estimates.
 And this is fine!
 Bayesian machine learning has its unique agenda.